raspberrypilearning/relax-stretch/en/step_8.md

 Well done!
 You have programmed a healthy, sit and stretch exercise program to keep yourself and others moving.

-How would you like to improve this project?
+How would you like to improve your program?

 Here is your chance to add some of your own details and ideas.